httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 HTTP does not mandate some behaviours that have nevertheless become very common; if these are not explicitly specified by applications using HTTP, there may be confusion and interoperability problems.
-This section lists common examples of this, and recommends default handling for them.
+This section recommends default handling for these mechanisms.

 * Redirect handling - applications using HTTP SHOULD specify that 3xx redirect status codes be followed automatically.
 See {{!RFC7231}}, Section 6.4.
 * Redirect methods - applications using HTTP SHOULD specify that 301 and 302 redirect status codes rewrite the POST method to GET.
 See {{!RFC7231}}, Section 6.4.
 * Cookies - Applications using HTTP MUST explicitly reference the Cookie specification {{?RFC6265}} if they are required.
 * Certificates - Applications using HTTP MUST specify that TLS certificates are to be checked according to {{!RFC2818}} when HTTPS is used.

-In general, applications using HTTP SHOULD align their usage as closely as possible with Web browsers, to avoid interoperability issues when they are used.
+In general, applications using HTTP ought to align their usage as closely as possible with Web browsers, to avoid interoperability issues when they are used.
 See {{browser}}.

+If an application using HTTP has browser compatibility as a goal, client interaction ought to be defined in terms of {{FETCH}}, since that is the abstraction that browsers use for HTTP; it enforces many of these best practices.

 Applications using HTTP MUST NOT require HTTP features that are usually negotiated to be supported.
 For example, requiring that clients support responses with a certain content-encoding ({{?RFC7231}}, Section 3.1.2.2) instead of negotiating for it ({{?RFC7231}}, Section 5.3.4) means that otherwise conformant clients cannot interoperate with the application.
 Applications MAY encourage the implementation of such features, though.

-If an application using HTTP has browser compatibility as a goal, client interaction ought to be defined in terms of {{FETCH}}, since that is the abstraction that browsers use for HTTP; it enforces many of these best practices.

 ## HTTP URLs